hoang1997/Cron_Expression_Parser/README.md

-# Cron Parser - Deliveroo Coding Challenge
+# Cron Expression Parser - Deliveroo Coding Challenge
 Simple C# cron parser that uses standard cron format with five time fields (minute, hour, day of month, month, and day of week) plus a command.
 The cron string is passed to the application on the command line as a single argument on a single line.

 ## How to Run the program on MacOS/Linux